-There are several mechanisms causing timing jitter of ultrashort pulses either during their generation in a mode-locked laser or during propagation in an optical fiber e.g. within an optical fiber communications system.
+There are several mechanisms causing timing jitter of ultrashort pulses during propagation in an optical fiber e.g. within an optical fiber communications system.
 In addition to a direct impact of various effects such as spontaneous emission on the pulse timing, jitter can also arise via coupling of other types of noise to the timing.

-One of these coupling mechanisms is the Gordon–Haus effect .
-Here, fluctuations of the center frequency of the optical pulses are coupled to the timing via group velocity dispersion: a change in center frequency translates into a change in group velocity, which will subsequently affect the pulse timing.
+One of the noise coupling mechanisms is the Gordon–Haus effect .
+Here, fluctuations of the center frequency of the light pulses are coupled to their timing via group velocity dispersion: a change in center frequency translates into a change in group velocity, which will subsequently affect the pulse timing.

 More specifically, Gordon and Haus considered the noise in a fiber-optic link with periodically spaced fiber amplifiers.
 Here, the amplifiers, which were implicitly assumed to have a wavelength-independent gain, introduce quantum noise which shifts the optical center frequency by a random amount.
 In many subsequent amplifiers, the center frequency (and with it the group velocity) of each pulse undergoes a random walk, without any correlation between the center frequency changes of different pulses.
 Subsequently, the timing deviations of the pulses accumulate more and more.
 A central result is that the variance of the timing errors grows in proportion to the fiber losses per unit length, the third power of the transmission distance, and inversely to the square root of the optical energy per pulse.
 The whole analysis was actually based on the assumption of soliton pulse propagation, with reference to soliton perturbation theory; however, the basic results can be generalized for non-solitonic pulses.